opensearch-project/OpenSearch/DEVELOPER_GUIDE.md

 ### Eclipse

-When importing to Eclipse, you need to have [Eclipse Buildship](https://projects.eclipse.org/projects/tools.buildship) plugin installed and, preferrably, have JDK 11 set as default JRE in **Preferences -> Java -> Installed JREs**.
+When importing to Eclipse, you need to have [Eclipse Buildship](https://projects.eclipse.org/projects/tools.buildship) plugin installed and, preferably, have JDK 11 set as default JRE in **Preferences -> Java -> Installed JREs**.
 Once this is done, generate Eclipse projects using Gradle wrapper:

     ./gradlew eclipse